 - 3×4 Vacuum Compatible SurfPrep Sander Use code RAY10 to get 10% off your order

-Before I could start painting though, I had to make a few repairs with the veneer and prep the buffet for paint.
+Before I could start painting though, I had to make a few repairs to the veneer and prep the buffet for paint.

 I started by cleaning the whole buffet with my favorite cleaner, Krud Kutter.
 Cleaning before painting not only makes it easier for the paint to stick, but it also gives me a chance to look over the piece really well.